alpha01/reconquista-timeline/timeline.md

 # Kingdom of Pamplona / Najera / Navarra (824-1492)

 - 816 Navarra Battle of Rio Orion, Muslim victory after thirteen days of battle.
 Military lost results in political victory for the Iñigo's over the Velasco's
 - 824-851 Navarra Íñigo Arista becomes the first King of Pamplona
 - 1000-1035 Navarra Sancho III "El Mayor" becomes King of Navarra
 - 1035-1054 Navarra García Sánchez III "García el de Nájera" becomes King of Navarra
 - 1054 Navarra Sancho IV Garcés becomes King of Navarra after the death of his father Garcia III in the Battle of Atapuerca
 - 1134 Navarra Navarrese nobles elect García Ramírez "El Restaurador" as King of Navarra after the death of Alfonso "El Batallador"
+- 1196 Navarra Sancho VII of Navarra commits to alliance with the Leonese and Almohads to attack Castillian lands.

 # Kingdom of Leon / Galicia (910-1230) / County of Castile and Portugal

 - 934 Leon Battle of Simancas, Ramiro II army is victorious.
 Caliph Abd al-Rahman III orders the execution of his defeated commanders
 - 1035-1065 Leon Fernando I "El Magno" inherits the County of Castile from his father Sancho III of Navarra
 - 09/1037 Leon Battle of Tamarón, Castilian forces under Count Fernando I defeat the Leonese forces.
 King Bermudo III of León is killed in battle.
 With no heir to the Leonese crown, kingship is passed to his sister Sancha of León, wife to Fernando I of Castile, thus Fernando I becomes King of León